BagelHole/Bagel-Terraform-Templates/Bagel-Terraform-GCP-GitHub-Upload-Site/README.md

 - Add your Terraform service account as a verified owner to the domain. (this is needed for the website bucket that is created to have the same name as your domain)

 **note**: You could probably get around the Webmaster Central step if you do not want to name website bucket the same name as your domain.
 This might require some digging in the code.
 Not sure if this would work.

+## Google Cloud APIs
+You will need to enable different APIs depending on what Terraform resources you are using.
+With none enabled you can run the terraform code, it will safely error out and tell you which APIs you need enabled.
+You can add these manually in GCP or it can be done programmatically through Terraform.

 ## Before first run
 - Run command below in terminal to provide authentication credentials to your application code by setting the environment variable.